pagkly/Zed/Investopedia3/Unisex Legislation Definition.md

 Unisex Legislation Definition
 ## What Is Unisex Legislation?

-In the [insurance industry](https://www.investopedia.com/ask/answers/051915/how-does-insurance-sector-work.asp), the term “unisex legislation” refers to laws and legal decisions that made it illegal for insurance companies to charge different rates to men and women within certain types of insurance.
+In the [[insurance industry]](https://www.investopedia.com/ask/answers/051915/how-does-insurance-sector-work.asp), the term “unisex legislation” refers to laws and legal decisions that made it illegal for insurance companies to charge different rates to men and women within certain types of insurance.
 The term is mainly used in relation to the group insurance policies which companies offer to their employees.

 ### Key Takeaways